+Do not continue driving if the vehicle is not equipped with run-flat tires, page 103; otherwise, a serious accident could result.

-- At the next opportunity, check the air pressure in all four tires. - If all four tires are inflated to the correct pressures, the Flat Tire Monitor might not have been initialized.
-The system must then be initialized. ◀ - 3.
-In the event of complete tire pressure loss, 0 psi/0 kPa, you can estimate the possible distance for continued driving on the basis of the following guidelines: - With a light load:1 to 2 persons without luggage:approx. 155 miles/250 km - With a medium load: 2 persons, cargo bay full, or 4 persons without luggage: approx. 90 miles/150 km - With a full load:4 persons, load compartment full:approx. 30 miles/50 km
+2. At the next opportunity, check the air pressure in all four tires.

+If all four tires are inflated to the correct pressures, the Flat Tire Monitor might not have been initialized.
+The system must then be initialized. ◄

+- In the event of complete tire pressure loss, 0 psi/0 kPa, you can estimate the possible distance for continued driving on the basis of the following guidelines: - With a light load:

+1 to 2 persons without luggage: approx. 155 miles/250 km

+- With a medium load: 2 persons, cargo bay full, or 4 persons without luggage: approx. 94 miles/150 km - With a full load: 4 persons, load compartment full: approx. 30 miles/50 km

-Drive cautiously and do not exceed a speed of 50 mph or 80 km/h, otherwise an accident may occur.
+Drive cautiously and do not exceed a speed of 50 mph or 80 km/h; otherwise, an accident may occur.
 In the event of pressure loss, vehicle handling changes.
 This includes reduced tracking stability in braking, extended braking distance and altered natural steering characteristics.

 If unusual vibration or loud noises occur during the journey, this may be an indication that the damaged tire has finally failed.
 Reduce the vehicle speed and stop as soon as possible.
 Otherwise, sections of the tire may come loose and cause accidents.
-Do not continue driving and contact your MINI Dealer.
+Do not continue driving and contact your MINI dealer.◀